 What is F-GAP?

-The Facilitated Graduate Applications Process (F-GAP) is an Alliance program that provides undergraduate seniors and masters students with the advice and assistance needed to begin the application process as they apply to graduate programs.
+The Facilitated Graduate Applications Process (F-GAP) is an Alliance program that provides undergraduate seniors and masters students with the advice and assistance needed to begin the application process as they consider applying to graduate programs.
 F-GAP will help students choose departments that are most appropriate to their goals and aspirations.
 The Alliance Community will work with the student as they prepare their applications to graduate programs and will assist in tracking the progress of their applications through the admissions process.
 The Alliance Community will assist in maximizing the chances that Alliance Scholars will be admitted, with support, to a department or program where they will thrive.

 How are students selected to participate in this program?